Cup-cake-lover/KuromotoLEDs/README.md

 or (A shorter video) : - https://youtube.com/shorts/dwHn6gCumkY?feature=share

-# LED Fractal Node and Brightness Plotter
+# Coupled LEDs and Brightness plotting

-This project consists of a Python script for plotting the brightness data from an LED fractal node setup, as well as an Arduino sketch to control the LEDs.
+This project consists of a Python script for plotting the brightness data from the synchronous LED fractal node setup, as well as an Arduino sketch to control the LEDs.

 ## Contents